nsu-syspro/haskell-type-classes-wwshjts/README.md

 ### Evaluation of operations

-Evaluating these generalized expressions is not so simple as it was in first task, because semantics of the same binary operation may be different depending on domain type (e.g. addition operation must be evaluated completely differently in `Integer` expressions and in `Float` expressions).
+Evaluating these generalized expressions is not as simple as it was in first task, because semantics of the same binary operation may be different depending on domain type (e.g. addition operation must be evaluated completely differently in `Integer` expressions and in `Float` expressions).

-In order to solve this problem we can introduce yet another type class `Eval a op`, parameterized with both the domain type and binary operations, allowing us to define separate implementations for operations in different contexts:
+In order to solve this problem we can introduce yet another type class `Eval a op`, parameterized with both the domain type `a` and binary operations `op`, allowing us to define separate implementations for operations in different contexts:

 ```haskell